 The reset index value* is the last bit of the output (reset index: 908): in our case 908, which is the current index and is needed in the procedure below.

 Before attempting the recover, be prepared for a downtime of the Carbonio Mesh service for the whole duration of the procedure.

 The procedure is the same for Single-Server and Multi-Server, but on the Multi-Server there are a few more steps to carry out.

-In case of a Single-Server node, log in to it and skip to the next step.
+In case of a Single-Server node, log in to it and skip to Step 1 below.

 On a Multi-Server, you need to identify the Carbonio Mesh leader node node and log into it.
 Most of the times, this is the Directory-Server node, whose IP address is retrieved using the command below.